 A Passport Order can be granted to seize passports and travel documents in order to prevent a child or children from being abducted.

-For initial legal advice call our Child Custody Solicitors on 03306069626 or contact us online and we will call you.
+For initial legal advice call our Children Law Solicitors on 03306069626 or contact us online and we will call you.

 Solicitor Fee for Child Arrangement Orders